 Today, much of the church in the United States is in turmoil.
 There are so many voices vying for attention, all of which claim to be defenders of the truth.
 Perhaps Brueggemann is wise in his advice that we all return to the stories which have formed our faith.
 If we return to those foundational stories and listen with our hearts to the deep poetry of God’s spokespersons, I believe we can find our bearings.

 I am frequently asked how I survived in ministry given my radically liberal views of God, politics, economics, and culture.
 Did I survive by lying or by saying what I believed in ways that most people could never really understand what I meant?
 Did I play the game of working until retirement when it would be safe to raise hell?
-What I did over and over again was to tell the stories, focus on the life (which constitutes the greatest of stories) and teachings of Jesus, share other stories about women and men you lived extraordinarily faithful and compassionate lives, and invite people to find their own way to become a part of the greatest story ever told—that of God’s great unconditional, indiscriminate, self-giving, and everlasting love.
+What I did over and over again was to tell the stories, focus on the life (which constitutes the greatest of stories) and teachings of Jesus, share other stories about women and men who lived extraordinarily faithful and compassionate lives, and invite people to find their own way to become a part of the greatest story ever told—that of God’s great unconditional, indiscriminate, self-giving, and everlasting love.
 People may have disagreed with some of what I saw as implications from these stories, but they could not argue with the stories themselves (Those stories of and from Jesus were, after all, in red letters in their King James Bible!).
 After decades of preaching, I still hear from church members from the past who remember those stories and whose lives are still shaped and challenged by such tales.

 Stories transform lives.
 Stories invite more stories to be created.
 Stories connect with other stories until finally we realize that all authentic life constitutes a web woven and held together by the stubborn and matchless love of our Creator.
 As Brueggemann suggests, we must return to those stories, poems, and metaphors which can create a different future and which will challenge a rootless and endangered present.